crypto101/book/off-the-record-messaging.rst

 different from those of other systems such as OpenPGP.
 OpenPGP intentionally guarantees non-repudiability.
-It's a great property if you're signing software packages, talking on mailing lists or signing business invoices, but the authors of OTR argue that those aren't desirable properties for the online equivalent of one-on-one conversations.
-Furthermore, OpenPGP's static model of communication makes the constant key renegotiation to facilitate OTR's perfect forward secrecy impossible.
+It's a great property if you're signing software packages, talking on mailing lists or signing business invoices, but the authors of :term:`OTR` argue that those aren't desirable properties for the online equivalent of one-on-one conversations.
+Furthermore, OpenPGP's static model of communication makes the constant key renegotiation to facilitate :term:`OTR`'s perfect forward secrecy impossible.

-OTR is typically configured opportunistically, which means that it will attempt to secure any communication between two peers, if both understand the protocol, without interfering with communication where the other peer does not.
+:term:`OTR` is typically configured opportunistically, which means that it will attempt to secure any communication between two peers, if both understand the protocol, without interfering with communication where the other peer does not.
 The protocol is supported in many different